LuiGiovanni/LibretasRedes/README.md

 # LibretasRedes

-## These are some jupyter notebook assignments i worked on during my Neural Networks course
+These are some jupyter notebook assignments i worked on during my Neural Networks course

+# What i learned
+The theory behind different neural network